mxmxmarexmxm/AntiReels/README.md

   - Block reels access through direct links
   - Hide reels from sidebar menu
 - Youtube:
   - Block shorts access through direct links
   - Hide shorts from YouTube suggestions
   - Hide shorts from sidebar menu
+- TikTok:
+  -Completely block TikTok because the platform is entirely composed of short content

 - It does not collect any personal data, ensuring your privacy and security while using the extension.
 - Future Plans: